cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

         y
         Starting upgrade ...

-   You can run the tool in a non-interactive fashion by using the ``--force`` flag, in which case it will run unattended and not prompt for continuing::
+   You can run the tool in a non-interactive fashion by using the ``force`` flag, in which case it will run unattended and not prompt for continuing::

-     $ /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade --force
+     $ /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade force

 #.
 Restart the CDAP processes::